MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 The architecture incorporates the following capabilities:

-- **[Azure Stack HCI (20H2)][azs-hci]**.
-Azure Stack HCI is a hyper-converged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid on-premises environment.
-The stretched cluster can consist of between four and 16 physical nodes.
+- **[Azure Stack HCI][azs-hci]**.
+Azure Stack HCI is a hyper-converged infrastructure (HCI) cluster solution that hosts virtualized workloads and storage in a hybrid on-premises environment or edge location.
+Azure Stack HCI clusters can scale from a single node to a maximum of sixteen nodes.
-- **[File share witness][file-share-witness]**.
-A file share witness is a Server Message Block (SMB) share that Failover Cluster uses as a vote in the cluster quorum.
-Starting with Windows Server 2019, it's possible to use [a USB drive connected to a router][usb-file-share-witness] for this purpose.
+- **[Cloud Witness][cloud-witness]**.
+Cloud Witness is a type of failover cluster quorum witness that uses Microsoft Azure to provide a vote on cluster quorum.
+It is possible to use [a USB drive connected to a router][usb-file-share-witness] for this purpose.
 - **[Azure Arc][azure-arc]**.
 A cloud-based service that extends the Azure Resource Manager&ndash;based management model to non-Azure resources including virtual machines (VMs), Kubernetes clusters, and containerized databases.
 - **[Azure Policy][azure-policy]**.
 A cloud-based service that evaluates Azure and on-premises resources through integration with Azure Arc by comparing properties to customizable business rules.
 - **[Azure Monitor][azure-monitor]**.
 A cloud-based service that maximizes the availability and performance of your applications and services by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.